supasuge/bashgpt/README.md

 ![BashGPT Logo](logo.png)

 **Inspiration:**
 Ever been at the terminal, only to have the command slip your mind at the last minute?
 BashGPT is here to help!
-Instead of rummaging through cheat sheets or notes, simply ask a brief question straight from your terminal and get a detailed, accurate response.
-BashGPT interacts with OpenAI’s API to deliver real-time answers, formatted in beautifully rendered Markdown with ANSI colors for a clear and engaging reading experience.
+Instead of rummaging through man pages, googling it real quick, checking cheat sheets or going through notes, simply ask a brief question straight from your terminal and get a detailed, accurate response.
+BashGPT interacts with OpenAI’s API to deliver real-time answers all from your command-line; formatted nicely by converting Markdown to a minimal themed color-coded/structured format using ANSI escap colors for a clear and engaging reading experience.

+If your on a linux desktop as I am, launching a terminal is a 2-key shortcut; while opening firefox and navigating to a site on the internet is a multi-step process that can be quite time consuming if not handled efficiently.
+The end goal of this project is to provide a CLI interface similar to the Official Web interface in regards to functionality/quality using only the API in a bash script.

 ---